Planning a Circle Tour of Lake Michigan

 The mansions on Mackinac's West Bluff are the island's oldest.

-Bicycling: Many people like to ride around the lake.
-Bicyclists can use one of the two ferries to avoid the freeways and industry around Chicago and Gary, Ind.
+It's possible to make the entire trip by bicycle, using one of the two ferries to avoid the freeways and industry around Chicago and Gary, Ind.

 The one dicey part of the northern route is U.S. 2 across the Upper Peninsula, which is heavily used by trucks.